sokanacollectiveCRM/frontend/README.md

 - Only `.jsx` files can have React JSX in them, and all `.jsx` files MUST have JSX in them.
   Empty files are not flagged.
-- Always have semicolons at the end of expresions
+- Always have semicolons at the end of expressions
 - Single quotes only
 - Line widths around 80, wrapping everything including prose
 - Code has a tab width of 2.
 Editor displays a tab size of 2.